Record spring-run Chinook redds in San Joaquin River

 “We’ll be able to confirm the origins for certain once we conduct genetic testing of the carcasses,” she said.

 Salmon die after completing their spawning cycle.
-So far, a total of 40 spring-run carcasses have been discovered to date – most of which were untagged and likely natural returns – adding credence to the volitional passage hypothesis.
+So far, over 160 spring-run carcasses have been discovered to date – most of which were untagged and likely natural returns – adding credence to the volitional passage hypothesis.